 Take Extra Care Of Special Needs Pets

 If your cat has health problems, you’ll want to take extra precautions for her when a winter storm is on its way.
-Make sure you have all her medicines stocked up.
-If she has arthritis, she’ll likely feel more discomfort when the temperature drops.
-Handle her extra gently and provided a heated bed if possible.
+Make sure you have all their medicines stocked up.
+If they have arthritis, they’ll likely feel more discomfort when the temperature drops.
+Handle them extra gently and provide a heated bed, if possible.

 When a winter storm is looming, the best thing you can do is bring your cats inside and snuggle with them against the chill.
 Keep plenty of supplies on hand in case you’re snowed in and can’t get to a grocery store for refills.
 Then ride out the storm with a cup of warm hot chocolate in hand and a warm, purring cat in your lap.

 What do you do to keep your cat safe in winter?
 Do you have an emergency plan?
 Let us know in the comments below!